Middle School Electives 2nd Semester

 Teacher: Mrs. Bandong

 This class will focus on creating 3-dimensional artworks while having fun together.
-Students will learn how to create artwork with clay by utilizing handbuilding techniques.
+Students will learn how to create artwork with clay by utilizing hand building techniques.
 Students will also enjoy the transformative process of glazing pottery artwork.
-Working with clay will be the focus of this elective, and other 3-dimensional projects will also be explored like working with plaster cloth.
-Students need to have taken Level I or be in the 8th grade to take this class.
+Working with clay will be the focus of this elective, other 3-Dimensional projects will also be explored like creating with plaster cloth.
+Students need to have taken Level one or be in the 8th grade to take this class.
+Students must have taken Pottery Level I or be in 8th grade.

 To view these course descriptions in a separate window, click here.